paoloff/Portfolio/README.md

 ## Statistics Projects in R

-1. In this project, we tried to predict the grades of the last exam of the course Statistical Modeling I at UIUC using Multiple Linear Regression (MLR): https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT425-Statistical-Modeling/cs1_R.ipynb
+1. In this project, we predict the grades of the last exam of the course Statistical Modeling I at UIUC using Multiple Linear Regression (MLR): https://nbviewer.org/github/paoloff/UIUC_DSE/blob/main/STAT425-Statistical-Modeling/cs1_R.ipynb

 2. Again using MLR, we analyzed the Crime Rates in the US for the year 1960 and built a model to predict it using other geographical data: